broadfootmi/midi-learning/readme.md

 **Click on each creature to hear its tune.**

 The current generation of MIDI Creatures is shown on the left, sorted by fitness.
 Fitness is how closely the creature sounds like our desired tune.
-The more musical notes (shown beside the creature) which match, the more *fit* the creature is, and the more of it's genetic bits will be passed down to the next generation!
+The more musical notes (shown beside the creature) which match, the more *fit* the creature is, and the more of its genetic bits will be passed down to the next generation!

 The first generation is completely randomized.